bc4040/lightboard-vmix-bridge/README.md

 | TOP  | Runs VMIX Script called "TOP" (via "ScriptStart")  |
 | SCENE  | Runs VMIX Script called "SCENE"  (via "ScriptStart")  |
 | SCN,3  | Runs DataSourceSelectRow on VMIX Data Source called "Scenes" with value of 3 (you can define any integer).
 Then runs VMIX Script called "GFXSCENE" (via "ScriptStart")  |

+### Notes

+There is a 6 second "cooldown" time between commands.
+This allows time for an operator to go back, then forward, 1 cue without double-triggering a VMIX API call.